YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 ![drop_na_example](../../../../../../assets/images/drop_na_example.png)

-When I looked at the rideshare data after dropping all NaN values, unfortuately, the shared_ride indicator is much short than other fields.
+When I looked at the rideshare data after dropping all NaN values, unfortunately, the shared_ride indicator is much short than other fields.
 Why is this the case?

 ------------